kaomoneus/myrtti/doc/paper.md

 As we said, for heavy `RTTI_STRUCT_xxx` macros are possible for *structs* only.

 #### Anything else?
 Who knows?
-Better to keep this part vacant then absent at all.
+Better to keep this part vacant than absent at all.

 ### Benchmarks
 We didn't aim to achieve super performance but rather reach functionality.
 And yet we made few synthetics benchmarks.